Toyota RAV4 SUV - MPG, running costs & CO2

 Low emissions will win the Toyota RAV4 friends

-Unlike the vast majority of its rivals, Toyota has taken the bold decision to offer the latest RAV4 with only a hybrid powertrain.
-To help distinguish it from the growing number of plug-in hybrids, they call it a 'self-charging hybrid', because it harvests the energy normally lost as you drive from deceleration and braking into a battery pack meaning you’ll never need to find a wall socket or charging station.
+Unlike the vast majority of its rivals, Toyota has taken the bold decision to offer the latest RAV4 with hybrid powertrains only.
+The entry-level version is described by Toyota as a 'self-charging hybrid', because it harvests the energy normally lost as you drive from deceleration and braking into a small battery.
+It doesn't have enough capacity to propel the RAV4 alone for any considerable distance but it means you’ll never need to charge it up by plugging it in.

 It’s still impressively efficient for an SUV, which is all the more surprising given its large 2.5-litre petrol engine.
 Thanks to the boost from its electric motor, fuel-efficiency is rated at up to 50mpg for the front-wheel drive model, with the all-wheel drive car capable of around 48mpg.
 Both models are company-car tax friendly thanks to CO2 emissions of 126-133g/km.
 This results in a medium Benefit-in-Kind (BiK) rating.